[Top]

 You need your application to link to the SM2DGraphView framework.
 First, make sure that the framework is installed on your development machine.
 See the installation section of GettingStarted for a description of how to do that.

-Then simply use the Project->Add Frameworks... menu command from Xcode (or Project Builder).
+Then within your own project use the Project->Add Frameworks... menu command from Xcode.
 Navigate to your ~/Library/Frameworks/ folder (if that's where you installed the framework) and select the SM2DGraphView framework.

-Note: Depending on what version of the framework you link to ("10.1 Min", "10.2 Min", or "10.4 Min") your own application will be able to run only as far back as that system.
+For backwards compatibility with older versions of Mac OS X, link to the proper configuration of the framework ("10.1 Min", "10.2 Min", or "10.4 Min").
+Your own application will be able to run only as far back as that operating system.

 Make a graph or three